WILL YOU ACCEPT US AS A PATIENT AT LIFECHOICES FAMILY MEDICAL?

 Depending on your preference, our patients deliver at all of the area hospitals by the hospitalist group or by a midwifery group.
 After delivery, many of our mommies come back to us for postpartum and gynecological medical services, and choose us for pediatric care.
 Both of our physicians are family medicine doctors.

 Yes!
-After you deliver your sweet little one, Dr. Mariana Giron and Dr. Jonathan Keenan are here for you and can be your child’s pediatric care provider.
+After you deliver, Dr. Mariana Giron and our team of nurse practitioners are here for you and can be your child’s pediatric care provider.
 Double check that we take your child’s insurance plan.
 We look forward to continuing your care and watching your family grow!
 All family members can come here for primary care.

 The purpose of a preventive visit is to review your overall health, identify risks and find out how to stay healthy.
 Your insurance plan typically covers 100% of a preventive visit when you see a doctor in your plan network.